Colgate Raiders men's ice hockey: Rise to prominence and tragedy

 Slater's first season was an unmitigated disaster, with the team posting its worst record since tournament play began (as of 2018) but that was wiped away in his second season when the Red Raiders posted their first winning season since 1970.
 The following season brought Colgate its first ECAC playoff in over a decade and in 1981 Colgate notched its first 20+ win season, its first ECAC playoff win and its first appearance in the NCAA tournament.
 Slater would keep Colgate in good standing for the duration of the 1980s, posing winning records in all but one season, however, the Red Raiders couldn't get out of the ECAC quarterfinals in any of their succeeding appearances.
 All of that changed in 1989–90 when Colgate jumped out with a tremendous start and never looked back.
 The team won its first ECAC regular season championship by a huge margin and swept its way through the ECAC tournament to take its first conference title.
 The Red Raiders received the second eastern seed and a bye into the Quarterfinals where they defeated Lake Superior State in two close games.
-After downing Boston University in the semifinal Colgate only had Wisconsin left in they way but were unable to overcome the Badgers and had to settle for Runner-Up.
+After downing Boston University in the semifinal Colgate only had Wisconsin left in their way but were unable to overcome the Badgers and had to settle for Runner-Up.
 Colgate predictably declined from its team-record 31 wins the next season but still posted a decent record.
 In December 1991 Terry Slater suffered a severe stroke and was hospitalized, dying four days later at the age of 54.
 His death gutted the team, but they still managed a respectable year in his absence.